100 Mind-Blowing Food Facts

 Oatmeal is commonly used as a stabilizer in food items such as ice cream.

 If you add sugar to a vase of freshly-cut flowers, it can help prolong their life.
-For more on sugar, check out 6 Ways to Stop Your Sugar Addiction in Its Tracks and get tips on how to curb your sweet tooth—and lose weight—in The No-Sugar 14-Day Diet.

 The heaviest tomato in the world weighed 8.61 pounds and was grown in Washington State.